 It is no secret that reporting is one of the most time-consuming tasks for all project managers.
 Until just recently, this process had to be done manually and it was costing people many valuable hours every day.

 Digital tools have already played a decisive role in automating the reporting process.
 Generating detailed and informative reports with the click of a button is now possible.
-These reports can be customised and re-edited at any point allowing those who are in charge of them to focus on what really matters leaving behind some of the administrative burden that comes with their role in the project.
+These reports can be customized and re-edited at any point allowing those who are in charge of them to focus on what really matters leaving behind some of the administrative burden that comes with their role in the project.

 Thanks to the storage of the data in the cloud, these reports can also be created retrospectively and used for resolving disputes or improving the future systems and processes of an organisation.